mohamedhayibor/bos-bikes/README.md

 ## Raison d'être

-Going to a map (resizing, load time) is annoying and waste time.
-If you are using Boston's bike sharing system on a regular basis, download this global package and get the number of available bikes and docks instantly, right in your command line.
+Going to the [map](http://www.hubwaytracker.com/)  (resizing, load time) multiple times a day will waste some of your precious time.
+If you are using Boston's bike sharing system on a regular basis, download this global package and get the number of available bikes and docks on a particular station instantly, right in your command line.

 ##### Building on top
-Please send a PR, if could use these following to (additional features):
+Please send a PR, if could use these following to (additional features - nice design):

-> nicer design on displaying the list of ids and dates
->update notifier : to alert user a bike is available - empty dock available
+>update notifier : to alert user from cli that a bike is available - or - empty dock available (Hard but possible)

->configstore: to persist data through manipulation
+>configstore: to persist data through manipulation (might anable the above feature)

->chalk styling: making the updates and results colorful
+>chalk styling: making the updates and results colorful (nicer display)

 #### Api decisions

 No api to mess with.
 Enter the command `bikes` and the station id and get an instant update (number of bikes and docks available).
 Enter bikes only to get the updated list of stations ids and name. (response from api call)

+> few lines of code.

 ## License
 MIT © [Mohamed Hayibor](https://github.com/mohamedhayibor)